geoschem/GCClassic/docs/source/gcclassic-user-guide/compile-cmake.rst

    The text :literal:`X.Y.Z`, :literal:`A.B.C`, :literal:`D.E.F.`,
    and :literal:`G`
    refer to the version numbers (in `semantic versioning
-   <https://semver.org>`_ style) of the GCClassic, HEMCO, HETP,
+   <https://semver.org>`_ style) of the :ref:`get-code-repos-gcclassic`,
-   and Cloud-J repositories.
+   :ref:`get-code-repos-hemco`, :ref:`get-code-repos-other-hetp`, and
+   :ref:`get-code-repos-other-cloudj` repositories, respectively.

-   The GEOS-Chem "science codebase" repository and GCClassic repository wrapper share the same version number :literal:`X.Y.Z`.
+   The :ref:`get-code-repos-gc-sci` and GCClassic repositories share the same version number :literal:`X.Y.Z`.

 .. _compile-cmake-step4: